25% off all 2020 Summer Courses

 - Algorithm techniques for solving problems like greedy, divide and conquer, back tracking and dynamic programming

 - Implementing objects and algorithms that scale for arbitrary large size problems

-- Proving the worst case complexity of each algorithms in terms of time and space
+- Proving the worst case complexity of each algorithm in terms of time and space